AlexJF/pelican-entities/README.rst

 - ``CATEGORY_TEMPLATE``: Template used for category pages.
 - ``TAG_TEMPLATE``: Template used for tag pages.
 - ``AUTHOR_TEMPLATE``: Template used for author pages.
+- ``SUBGENERATOR_CLASS``: Optionally define a custom subgenerator class.
+This should either be a callable matching the ``entities.EntityGenerator.EntitySubGenerator`` interface or an import path to such a callable which will be imported dynamically.

 Context/Themes
 ==============